Key takeaways

 What is Agentastic?

-Agentastic.dev is a terminal-first Mac IDE that runs multiple AI coding agents in parallel, each in isolated git worktrees with native diff viewing and agentic code review.
+Agentastic.dev is a terminal-first Mac IDE that runs 30+ AI coding agents in parallel, each in an isolated git worktree or Docker container, with native diff viewing and agentic code review.

 Is Agentastic free?

 Yes, Agentastic is completely free with no sign-up required.
-You pay agent vendors (Anthropic, OpenAI) directly for agent subscriptions or API access.
+You pay agent vendors (Anthropic, OpenAI, Google) directly for agent subscriptions or API access.

 What agents does Agentastic support?

-Agentastic supports Claude Code, Codex, Droid, OpenCode, Amp, Gemini, and any terminal-based agent.
+Agentastic ships with 33 built-in CLI agents including Claude Code, Codex, Gemini, Cursor, GitHub Copilot, Droid, OpenCode, Amp, Goose, Aider, and Cline, and works with any terminal-based agent.

 Executive Summary

 Agentastic.dev is a terminal-first Mac IDE designed for developers running multiple AI coding agents simultaneously.
-Built natively in Swift, it provides each agent with an isolated git worktree and dedicated terminal session (Ghostty or SwiftTerm), plus integrated diff viewing and agentic code review capabilities.
+Built natively in Swift, it provides each agent with an isolated git worktree or Docker container and a dedicated terminal session (Ghostty or SwiftTerm), plus integrated diff viewing and agentic code review capabilities.

 | Attribute | Value |